-Muxing bitrate (for Padding enabled) Specify the padding level in kbps.
-Smoothing Latency [ms] The Smoothing feature uses a buffer to time packets according to the stream's clock.
+Muxing bitrate (for Padding Specify the padding level in kbps. enabled) Smoothing Latency [ms] The Smoothing feature uses a buffer to time packets according to the stream's clock.
 This is useful when there are bursts in the rate in which the stream arrives.
 The smoothing features creates a queue in the buffer, allowing smoother entry into the Broadcaster.
 The Smoothing parameter defines the size of the buffer in Milliseconds.
 A larger buffer enables smoother entry, however, it may influence the latency rate.
 Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
 To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
 (See Adding Delayed Streams).
 Maximum delay [hh:mm:ss] (for Time Shift enabled) Specify the maximum time delay of this input.
 Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
 Multicast Only (for Multicast enabled) Select the check box to force only Multicast outputs.
 Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
+Select the radio button for the desired storage type and then fill in the relevant parameters.
+Destination Type • Record to disk - the recording is saved on the local disk.
+It is possible to record to an external destination by replacing the default storage location with a symbolic link.
+To learn more, see Using an External Storage section.

+Record to S3 - the file is saved to your AWS S3 Bucket.